rowead/xlsx2csv/README.md

 Extracts styled text from xlsx into csv with html markup

-Exercise in learning to handle XML with Pentaho and it's Metadata Injection Step.
+This is an exercise in learning to handle XML with Pentaho and it's Metadata Injection Step.

 Reads data directly from the XML files within the xlsx package (http://officeopenxml.com/anatomyofOOXML-xlsx.php).